 Given that the RP is a budget video camera that’s also suitable for YouTube, relatively speaking, it’s made of polycarbonate and is thus very light.
 This low weight makes it an easy camera to tote around the whole day, however.
 Plastic aside, the camera is very ergonomic and feels good to use.

 The dials are made of metal and feel sturdy, and the buttons don’t feel cramped.
-The articulating LCD also supports touch input, and we must admit, Canon does have a pretty decent UI.
+The articulating LCD also supports touch input, and I must admit, Canon does have a pretty decent UI.
 Sadly, there’s no weather sealing on this camera.

 The updated face/eye AF system works great on the EOS RP but keep in mind that it limits you to a 2.5fps burst mode when active.
 Low light performance is good, and you benefit from the size of the full-frame sensor, but the camera does have difficulty in pulling up details from shadows at lower ISOs.